Open-Systems-Pharmacology/Oral-PBBM-Workflow/In-Vitro-Dissolution-Model/README.md

 * `enableTabletDisintegration`: Boolean variable that indicates whether tablet disintegration is active (set value to `1`) or inactive (set value to `0`).
 If set to `1`, drug dissolution is initially slowed down by multiplying the number of particles in the dissolution equation with a time-dependent factor that increases from 0 to 1 according to a Weibull function according to the following function:

     ![image](https://github.com/user-attachments/assets/340cd142-8827-4dd1-b300-2b6ffa49ea99)
+   ***embedd equation***

 * `Disintegration Alpha`: Variable used in the Weibull function to reduce the initial number of particles, applicable only if `enableTabletDisintegration` is set to `1`.
 * `BS_Lok K_ionized`: Logarithm of the water-to-micelle partition coefficient for the ionized drug species.
 This parameter can be fitted using the OSP Solubility Toolbox and should be updated with the fitted value.
 * `BS_C H2O`: Molar concentration of water.
 This parameter is temperature-dependent and might need to be adjusted for temperatures other than 37°C. It is used in the calculation of the biorelevant solubility of the drug.
 * `H_Radius paddle max (H)`, `H_radius paddle min (I)`, `H_Radius vessel (R)`, `H_Distance between paddle and vessel bottom`, `H_Height of the paddle (B)`, `H_Shaft diameter (Q)`, and `H_T`: These parameters correspond to various geometrical measurements of the dissolution apparatus and vessel.
 They are pre-defined for the USP-2 dissolution apparatus but may require adjustments for use with other dissolution apparatuses.
 * `H_RPM`: Revolutions per minute indicating how quickly the stirrer of the dissolution apparatus is rotating, which affects the hydrodynamics of the dissolution medium and the rate at which the drug dissolves.
-* `H_Temperature`: Used to calculate the density of water. **Only used for Sugano implementation or also for Pepin model?**
+* `H_Temperature`: Used to calculate the density of water. ***Only used for Sugano implementation or also for Pepin model?***
 * `Micellar diffusion coefficient`: Diffusion coefficient of micelles.
-The diffusion coefficient of drug bound to micelles (D<sub>b</sub>) is assumed to be equal to the micellar diffusion coefficient.
+The diffusion coefficient of drug bound to micelles ($D_b$) is assumed to be equal to the micellar diffusion coefficient.
 Table 3 and 4 list micellar diffusion coefficients for different micelle types calculated from the reported micelle size and the dynamic viscosity of water at 37°C (6.847 * 10<sup>-4</sup> Pa·s) using the Stokes-Einstein-Sutherland equation.

     **Table 3: Diffusion coefficient of bile salt/lecithin micelles in biorelevant media calculated using the Stokes-Einstein-Sutherland equation**
     | Medium    | Temperature [°C] | Micelle type    | Bile Salt Concentration [mM] | Lecithin Concentration [mM] | Micelle diameter [nm] (Source)            | Calculated micellar diffusion coefficient [cm²/s] |